-In July 2019 Gem-A tutor Pat Daly FGA and operations manager Charles Evans FGA DGA visited Oxford’s Ashmolean Museum to study a unique and highly significant carved tourmaline.
+In July 2019 Gem-A Tutor Pat Daly FGA DGA and Operations Manager Charles Evans FGA DGA visited Oxford’s Ashmolean Museum to study a unique and highly significant carved tourmaline.

 Gem-A’s expertise had been requested by Gloria Staebler, co-founder of the mineralogy publishing house, Lithographie, who had been researching the piece for upcoming publication Rubellite – Tourmaline Rouge.

-The intaglio, known to have been purchased in Beirut, has been in the Museum’s possession since 1892, when it was bequeathed by its last owner.
+The artefact, known to have been purchased in Beirut, has been in the Museum’s possession since 1892, when it was bequeathed by its last owner.

 Being carved from gemstones and requiring a significant degree of craftsmanship, intaglios were luxurious items which denoted considerable wealth and status; given the relatively large size of this particular specimen, we can guess that it belonged to a rather affluent individual.

 A close-up of the intaglio featuring a carved image of Alexander the Great.
 Photo by Charles Evans, Gem-A.

 Tourmaline is the name given to a large family of minerals found in pegmatitic deposits in many locations around the world.
 Tourmaline can occur in a broad range of colours, however a red-yellow colouration, like the one present in the Ashmolean’s intaglio, is quite a rare find.

 Of the three tourmaline species, Dravite, Schorl and Elbaite, it is Elbaite that generally produces the best known gemstones.
 Of a number of varieties of Elbaite, the most notable and recognisable names would be Rubellite, Indicolite, Paraiba and watermelon tourmaline.
 It should be noted that there is often poor consistency in nomenclature among dealers and collectors which can often make discussion or identification confusing.